Wondering How To Improve Employee Engagement? Remove These 5 Barriers

 Any attempt to engage employees needs to start by considering the employee perspective first.

-Think about the individual doing his or her job—that person desires certain things from the work experience, both for themself and for their colleagues.
+Think about the individual doing his or her job.
+That person desires certain things from the work experience, both for themself and for their colleagues.
 The organization is an ecosystem, and each employee within it has to find ways to meet their needs within that ecosystem.
 Respect, manager relationship, teamwork and collaboration, inclusion, opportunity for growth, and strategic clarity are the currency of employee engagement within an ecosystem.
 If these are not effectively provided, they will instead become barriers to engagement.

-Our perspective is that organizations do not “drive” engagement; employees drive their own engagement—but only when those things that are preventing or limiting engagement—barriers—are removed from their way.
-We look at engagement as an engine, where employees’ ability to anticipate success leads to their discretionary application of effort, leading to better outcomes and the anticipation of further success.
-It’s a virtuous cycle that, once set into motion, helps to sustain itself.
+Our perspective is that organizations do not "drive" engagement; employees drive their own engagement, but only when those things that are preventing or limiting engagement (barriers)are removed from their way.
+We look at engagement as an engine, where employees' ability to anticipate success leads to their discretionary application of effort, leading to better outcomes and the anticipation of further success.
+It's a virtuous cycle that, once set into motion, helps to sustain itself.
 Our goal is to kick-start that engine to get the virtuous cycle spinning.

-A great example of what engagement looks like can be found in the movie Cool Runnings, documenting the experience of the Jamaican national bobsled team that first competed in the 1988 WInter Olympics.
+A great example of what engagement looks like can be found in the movie Cool Runnings, documenting the experience of the Jamaican national bobsled team that first competed in the 1988 Winter Olympics.
 The team had a shared goal of competing in the Winter Olympics on behalf of their country, Jamaica.
 Whether they won or not, and even as certain underdogs, each team member wanted to compete.
 Each member was enthusiastic about the goal, engaged with the vision, and willing to contribute the discretionary effort needed to support their audacious goal.
 That is what engagement looks and feels like.
 The team members also needed respect and recognition from their fans (so they could feel valued), training and coaching so they could improve their skills, resources for training, travel, equipment, etc. Without that support, even though highly engaged, they might not have achieved their goal.

 Think about the role organizational leaders play in providing (or not providing) the support that gets wrapped around employee engagement.
 Employees are usually highly engaged when they join organizations.
 Their engagement will decline unless managers provide the needed support and remove the barriers to engagement.
-Any organization can make employees feel as supported as the Jamaiacan bobsledders.
+Any organization can make employees feel as supported as the Jamaican bobsledders.
 The 1988 Jamaican bobsled team did not win any medals at the Winter Olympics, but they succeeded at goal number one: competing, against the odds, in an alpine sport.
 That outcome was engaging enough to lead to even more engagement and success.
 We know this because, to this day, Jamaica has a national bobsled team that doggedly continues the pursuit of Olympic gold!

 In much the same way as the bobsledders, employees rely on the organization to provide resources and support, and to remove the obstacles to success.
 The organization's role is to clear the path and make it easier for employees to achieve the success they desire.
 While employee engagement is a more complex challenge than can be addressed with quick fixes like pizza and ping pong tables, organizations do have the power to positively impact employee engagement.